MaskRay/maskray.me/source/_posts/2022-01-16-archives-and-start-lib.md

 ## .a archives

 Unix-like systems represent static libraries as `.a` archives.
-A `.a` archive consists of a header and a collection of files with metadata.
+A `.a` archive consists of a header and a collection of files with file member header.
 Its usage is tightly coupled with the linker.
 An archive almost always contains only relocatable object files and the linker has built-in support for reading it.